June 5th, 2021

 - For a visual of these ideas, click here for a recent post I made.

-Balanced nutrition is essential in successful ADHD management.
-Cutting out the top food trigger for ADHD is a great first step you can take to help your child.
+Balanced nutrition is essential in supporting ADHD.
+Cutting out artificial coloring is a great first step you can take to help your child.
 If you are ready to take the next step and work towards creating the ideal food plan for your child, click here to book a discovery call with me.
 Little by little, we can discover which foods can help them thrive.